BDE 4.14.0 Production release

 Provide utilities to set/fetch the default and global allocators.

-See also:
+See also

-Component bslma_allocator, Component bslma_newdeleteallocator
+bslma_allocator, bslma_newdeleteallocator

 This component provides a set of utility functions that manage the addresses of two distinguished memory allocators: the default allocator and the global allocator.
 Each of these allocators are of type derived from bslma::Allocator.
-Note that for brevity, in the following we will generally refer to "the address of the default allocator" as simply "the default allocator" (and similarly for the global allocator).
+Note that for brevity in the following we will generally refer to "the address of the default allocator" as simply "the default allocator" (and similarly for the global allocator).

 The global allocator is intended to be used as the allocator for (global) singleton objects.
 In general, the default allocator is for all other memory allocations in contexts where an alternative allocator is not explicitly specified (or cannot be specified as, for example, when a compiler-generated temporary object of a type that requires an allocator is created).

-Initially, both the default allocator and global allocator resolve to the address of the bslma::NewDeleteAllocator singleton, i.e.: Methods are provided to retrieve and set the two allocators independently.
+Methods are provided to retrieve and set the two allocators independently.
 The following two subsections supply further details, in turn, on the methods that pertain to the default and global allocators.

-Default Allocator:
+Default Allocator

 Two methods provide access to the default allocator, bslma::Default::defaultAllocator and bslma::Default::allocator (the latter when called with no argument, or an explicit 0).
-When bslma::Default::allocator is supplied with a non-0 argument, it simply returns that argument to the caller, (i.e., it acts as a pass-through).
+When bslma::Default::allocator is supplied with a non-0 argument, it simply returns that argument to the caller (i.e., it acts as a pass-through).
 A (non-singleton) class that is designed to take advantage of an allocator will typically revert to the default allocator whenever a constructor is called without an allocator (yielding the default argument value of 0).
 The bslma::Default::allocator method facilitates this behavior.
 See the usage examples below for an illustration of this technique.

 The default allocator can be set prior to a call to bslma::Default::defaultAllocator, to bslma::Default::allocator with no argument or an explicit 0, or to bslma::Default::lockDefaultAllocator, by calling bslma::Default::setDefaultAllocator.
 This method returns 0 on success and a non-zero value on failure.
 This method fails if the default allocator is "locked".
 The default allocator is initially unlocked.
 It is explicitly locked by calling bslma::Default::lockDefaultAllocator.
 In addition, the default allocator is implicitly locked as a side-effect of calling bslma::Default::defaultAllocator, or bslma::Default::allocator with no argument or an explicit 0.
 Once locked, the default allocator cannot be unlocked.
 However, the bslma::Default::setDefaultAllocatorRaw method will unconditionally set the default allocator regardless of whether it is locked.
+When the C++17 pmr library is available, setting the default allocator by any of these methods also sets the default memory resource to the same value by invoking std::pmr::set_default_resource.

 A well-behaved program should call bslma::Default::setDefaultAllocator once.
-It should be invoked in main before starting any threads, and be followed immediately by a call to 'bslmaDefault::lockDefaultAllocator.
+It should be invoked in main before starting any threads, and be followed immediately by a call to 'bslma::Default::lockDefaultAllocator.
 Note that bslma::Default::setDefaultAllocatorRaw is provided for testing only, and should typically never be used in a production environment.

 WARNING: Note that the default allocator can become locked prior to entering main as a side-effect of initializing a file-scope static object.
 For example, the presence of a global bsl::string object in an executable will have this unintended consequence.
 Further note that this phenomenon can vary across platforms.
 In particular, linkers differ as to the aggressiveness with which they pull in file-scope static objects from the libraries that are on the link line.
 AVOID file-scope static objects that require runtime initialization, especially those that take an allocator.

-Global Allocator:
+Global Allocator

 The interface pertaining to the global allocator is comparatively much simpler, consisting of just two methods.
 The bslma::Default::globalAllocator method, when called with no argument (or an explicit 0), returns the global allocator currently in effect at the point of call.
 It has no side-effects.
 When supplied with a non-0 argument, bslma::Default::globalAllocator simply returns that argument to the caller (i.e., it acts as a pass-through similar to bslma::Default::allocator when it is supplied with a non-0 argument).
 The global allocator may be set using the bslma::Default::setGlobalAllocator method.
 This method always succeeds.
 In that respect, the global allocator cannot become locked like the default allocator. bslma::Default::setGlobalAllocator returns the global allocator that is in effect upon entry to the function.